h0psing/melb-amazon-alexa-meetup/README.md

 - [Entities]
 - [Intents]

-## AWS config:
+## Amazon config:
-This skill will use 2 AWS services:
+This skill uses the following two platforms:
 - [Alexa Developer](https://developer.amazon.com/alexa): Alexa Developer is Amazon's platform that is used to publish Alexa Skills.
 - [AWS Lambda](https://aws.amazon.com/lambda): AWS Lambda lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume - there is no charge when your code is not running.